simonowen/patch_cpm3/ReadMe.md

 Boot sector: added DPB
 CPMLDR: code patched
 CPM3.SYS: code patched
+Default NABU DPB: d16 format
 Written to disk_patched.img
 ```

 If the end of the boot sector contains unexpected data it will not be overwritten.
 If you're happy it's safe you can force it to be updated with the `--force` option.

+CP/M 3 allows access to NABU format disks that don't have an embedded DPB, using a built-in default DPB.
+This is s4 format by default, which is 40 tracks single-sided.
+Use the `-d` option to set this to a different format.
+For example, `-d d16` selects 80 tracks double-sided as the default.
+Note: `-d s4` set the same DPB as the format.com program, which is slightly different to the CP/M 3 internal default.

 ## Credits